What Languages Are Spoken in Bolivia? It’s not just Spanish..

 Most Bolivians just use Spanish in daily life, but those other languages?
 They’re not for decoration.
 Loads are still spoken in homes, used in schools, blasted on radios & stuck on signs that tourists like me stare at blankly.

-But three of them pop up everywhere:
+These three pop up everywhere:

 Spanish – spoken by around 80% of the country.
 Used for news, politics, paperwork & pretty much everything else.